jg-digital-media/jgdm_snooker_scorer/readme.md

     + MISS
     + Red Ball Player

-+ `9` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `10` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `11` - When missing a colour on the colour sequence, the next player must shoot for that colour.
-(Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green.
++ `9` - When missing a colour on the colour sequence, the next player must shoot for that colour.
+(Player 2)  e.g. if Player 1 misses a pot attempt on Green, player 2 must shoot for Green. `Resolved: 16-06-2025`

++ `10` - Player 2 red ball does not factor in 2 red balls potted in the same shot. `Resolved: 17-06-2025`

-+ `12` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining.
++ `11` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining. `Resolved: 16-06-2025`

++ `12` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

++ `13` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `13` - Players apply 2 successful red ball scores and then miss on following colour.
++ `14` - Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

-+ `14` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.
++ `15` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.

 ### Future Improvements